gamma-opt/DecisionProgramming.jl/README.md

 `DecisionProgramming.jl` is a [Julia](https://julialang.org/) package for solving multi-stage decision problems under uncertainty, modeled using influence diagrams.
 Internally, it relies on mathematical optimization.
 Decision models can be embedded within other optimization models.
 We designed the package as [JuMP](https://jump.dev/) extension.
 We have also developed a [Python](https://python.org) interface, which is available [here](https://github.com/gamma-opt/pyDecisionProgramming).

 ## Citting
-The Decision Prgramming framework is decribed in this publication.
+The Decision Programming framework is decribed in this publication.
 If you found the framework useful in your work, we kindly ask you to cite the following publication ([pdf](https://www.sciencedirect.com/science/article/pii/S0377221721010201/pdf)):
 ```
 @article{Salo_et_al-2022,
     title = {Decision programming for mixed-integer multi-stage optimization under uncertainty},